SMALauncher/SMALauncher/README.md

 ## Building

-Simply run `pyinstaller --onefile main.py`!
+Simply run `pyinstaller -F main.py -i icon.ico`!
 Your file should be in `dist/main.exe`.